 Figure 4.
 Definition of angles used in the computation of horizontal velocities from ascending and descending orbits.
-The angle between the polar stereographic x-axis and the local along-track direction is denoted by α and the angle between the ascending and descending along-track directions by β.
+The angle between the polar stereographic x-axis and the local along-track direction is denoted by β and the angle between the ascending and descending along-track directions by α.
 In the Southern Hemisphere angles are determined relative to South.